I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 In 1696, a window tax was introduced in Britain.
 All houses were charged two shillings; properties with 10 to 20 windows paid an additional four shillings, and those with more than 20 windows paid eight shillings extra.
 The principle being that if you lived in a house with many windows you were probably rich and could, therefore, afford to pay more.

-But, inventive as the tax collectors were, taxpayers could be equally inventive.
+But, inventive as the tax collectors were, taxpayers could be equally crafty.
 They took to finding ways of camouflaging windows and bricking them up.
 To this day, visitors to Britain can see windows that are filled in for no apparent reason.
 The Window Tax was repealed in 1851.

 When printed wallpaper became fashionable in Britain, the government of Queen Anne put a tax on it in 1712.
 Decorators quickly found a way around this by buying plain paper and stencilling patterns on it.